as228gc/1dv610-laboration2/README.md

 The module is developed using TypeScript.
 Start the program by writing "npm start" in the console.

 The module is tested using the npm library Jest.

+DEMO
+// Create a transaction instance of the type EXPENSE and category FOOD.